 Factor 5 - healthy moral position (contribution to the total variance is 5.9%).
 The statements included in the fifth factor describe students who recognise the need for the integrity of society and the interdependence of people, moral education and moral development.
-They believe that the erroneous conception of human freedom gives rise to a total absence of authority; the real freedom is based on moral education; from envy is born hatred, slander, joy over the misfortune of others and dissatisfaction with happiness; all those who have power and use it for good must be respected and honoured.
+They believe that the erroneous conception of human freedom gives rise to a total absence of authority; the real freedom is based on moral education; from envy is born hatred, slander, joy over the misfortune of others and dissatisfaction with happiness; all those who have power and use it for good must be respected and honoured (Lundberg, 1993; Kirchmaier et al., 2018).